with-code-example/golang-with-code-example/content/english/blog/golang-clean-code-guide.md

 ## Indentation and Formatting

-**Title:** Mastering Code Indentation and Formatting in Go: Best Practices and Tools

 In the world of programming, writing clean and well-formatted code is just as important as writing functional code.
 Proper indentation and formatting not only enhance the readability of your code but also contribute to the overall maintainability of your project.
 In this article, we'll delve into the art of code indentation and formatting, focusing on the best practices and tools to achieve elegance and consistency in your Go codebase.